garden-io/garden/docs/reference/config.md

 [files](#files) > path

-POSIX-style path to write the file to, relative to the project root.
+POSIX-style path to write the file to, relative to the project root (or absolute).
 If the path contains one or more directories, they are created automatically if necessary.
 If any of those directories conflict with existing file paths, or if the file path conflicts with an existing directory path, an error will be thrown.
-Any existing file with the same path will be overwritten.
+**Any existing file with the same path will be overwritten, so be careful not to accidentally accidentally overwrite files unrelated to your workflow.**

 | Type        | Required |
 | ----------- | -------- |